rrelledge/redislabs-docs/content/rc/administration/account-team-settings.md

 ## Team management

-To manage the team of people who have access to the account, click on the "Team" tab and you will be presented with the current list of team members on this account.
+To manage the team of people who have access to the account, click on the "Team" tab, and you will be presented with the current list of team members on this account.

 - To add more team members, click ![Add](/images/rs/icon_add.png#no-click "Add").